sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 traditionally called the *error* or **residual** associated with that observation.
 Be careful though.
-Just like we saw with the word “significant”, the word “error” has a technical meaning in statistics that isn’t quite the same as its everyday English definition.
-In everyday language, “error” implies a mistake of some kind, but in statistics it doesn’t (or at least, not necessarily).
+Just like we saw with the word “significant”, the word “error” has a technical meaning in statistics that is not quite the same as its everyday English definition.
+In everyday language, “error” implies a mistake of some kind, but in statistics it does not (or at least, not necessarily).
 With that in mind, the word “residual” is a better term than the word “error”.
-In statistics both words mean “leftover variability”, that is “stuff” that the model can’t explain.
+In statistics both words mean “leftover variability”, that is “stuff” that the model can not explain.

-In any case, here’s what the null hypothesis looks like when we write it as a statistical model
+In any case, here is what the null hypothesis looks like when we write it as a statistical model

 |Y_ik| = µ + ϵ\ :sub:`ik`